-This information is intended to bridge the gap between the general information you may have regarding medical school preparation and the specifics of the Dordt College curriculum.
+This information is intended to bridge the gap between the general information you may have regarding medical school preparation and the specifics of the Dordt University curriculum.

 The links page includes a variety of useful references in addition to those linked above.